RickStrahl/MarkdownMonster/README.md

 Not only does Markdown Monster allow extension via Addins - it also uses Addins for some built-in features.
 Specifically the Screen Capture the Weblog Publishing modules are implemented as Add-ins and demonstrate the power of the Add-in model.

 #### Screen Capture Addin
-The Screen Capture add-in supports two separate capture modes: Using Techsmith's popular and super versatile [SnagIt](http://techsmith.com/snagit) Screen Capture utility (which i **highly** recommend!) or using an integrated less featured Screen Capture module that allows capturing for Windows desktop windows and objects.
+The Screen Capture add-in supports two separate capture modes: Using Techsmith's popular and super versatile [SnagIt](http://techsmith.com/snagit) Screen Capture utility (which I **highly** recommend!) or using an integrated less featured Screen Capture module that allows capturing for Windows desktop windows and objects.
 To capture, simply click the capture button (camera icon) and the main app minimizes and either SnagIt or the integrate screen capture tool pops up to let you select the object to capture.
 You can preview and edit your captures, and when finished the captured image is linked directly into content.

 ![SnagIt Screen Capture Add-in](SnagItCaptureAddin.png)